-The Best Time for Visiting Azores Islands to go Whale Watching
+The Best Time to go Whale Watching in Azores Islands

 One of the best Whale Watching and Swim with Dolphins locations in Europe, in beautiful Adventure playground in a very top sustainable islands archipelago holidays destination.

+The Azores archipelago is well known as one of the world’s largest whale sanctuaries, but there’s more.
 The unique geographical position and rich waters of the Gulf Stream represent a vital migratory pathway and feeding ground for a remarkable diversity of cetaceans.
-Year-round sightings of resident species are a testament to the Azorean waters’ bounty, certain months truly stand out maximizing chances of witnessing specific, often Giant whale species, and enjoying optimal weather conditions on your holidays.
+The Azores stand out as one of the fastest-growing whale-watching destinations in the world.
+Year-round sightings of resident species are a testament to the Azorean waters’ bounty, certain months truly stand out maximizing chances of witnessing specific, often Giant whale species, while enjoying optimal weather conditions on your holidays.

 Places and Things to do